mvolkmann/blog/src/warp.md

 Double-click `Warp.app` in your `Applications` directory to launch it.
 The first launch will prompt you to sign up.

+When an update is available an "Update Available" button will appear on the right side of the title bar.
+Clicking displays a popup with an "Install update" option that lists the new version number.
+Click it download the new version.

 When quitting Warp if there are any processes running inside it, a dialog will appear allowing you to verify that you really want to quit which will kill the processes.